What is Ethernet?

 By Bruce Cyburt, Senior Design Engineer | March 26, 2018

-Wixom, MI: Ethernet is a system of connecting more than two devices to form a Local Area Network (LAN) for sharing information and resources, technically referred to as the IEEE 802.3 protocol standard.
-Ethernet is considered a link layer protocol of a TCP/IP stack and controls how network data is formatted and how it is transmitted to other network devices.
-It includes protocols for passing information between devices while avoiding simultaneous transmission by devices and it is the most widely installed network topology used for Local Area Networks (LAN), Metropolitan Area Networks (MAN or confined to a single geographic area), and Wide Area Networks (WAN or spanning a large geographic area).
+Ethernet is a system of connecting more than two devices to form a Local Area Network (LAN) for sharing information.
+This is technically referred to as the IEEE 802.3 protocol standard.
+Ethernet is considered a link layer protocol of a TCP/IP stack.
+It controls how network data is formatted and how it is transmitted to other network devices.
+It includes protocols for passing information between devices, while avoiding simultaneous transmission by devices.
+Ethernet is the most widely installed network topology used for LANs, Metropolitan Area Networks (MAN or confined to a single geographic area), and Wide Area Networks (WAN or spanning a large geographic area).

 Briefly, Ethernet refers to a means for transporting messages across a network as datagrams.
 The actual payload (data) of a single datagram frame can be up to 1500 bytes.
-Long streams of Ethernet data are generally divided into shorter datagrams, each inserted into a frame for transport on the same LAN, or additionally in a packet for transport between networks.
+Long streams of Ethernet data are generally divided into shorter datagrams.
+Each one is inserted into a frame for transport on the same LAN, or additionally in a packet for transport between networks.

-A payload is first framed with fields that contain information about the data, such as its origin address and originating MAC (Media Access Control) address, its destination address and destination MAC address, its data type, VLAN tag information, plus QoS (Quality of Service) and error correction information helpful for detecting problems in transmission, allowing damaged frames to be discerned, discarded, and sometimes retransmitted.
-When destined for travel outside of a network, each framed datagram is additionally wrapped inside a packet which adds information used for establishing a connection and marking where the frame starts.
+A payload is first framed with fields that contain information about the data.
+This includes its origin address and originating MAC (Media Access Control) address; its destination address and destination MAC address; its data type; VLAN tag information; plus QoS (Quality of Service) and error correction information.
+Payload is helpful for detecting problems in transmission; allowing damaged frames to be discerned, discarded, and sometimes retransmitted.
+When destined for travel outside of a network, each framed datagram is additionally wrapped inside a packet.
+This adds information used for establishing a connection and marking where the frame starts.

 As a network standard, Ethernet was designed to use a shared medium for communication with other devices.
 When a device connected to an Ethernet network wants to send data to another device, it senses the presence of the carrier or main wire connecting the devices.
 If the carrier is free and no other devices are sending data, it transmits the datagram onto the network.
-All other devices connected to the carrier check that data message to see whether they are the intended destination, until the actual intended recipient discovers and consumes the packet.
-If instead, the sending device determines there is already a message on the carrier, it holds the datagram back for a moment and retires sending it when it senses the carrier is free.
+All other devices connected to the carrier check that data message to see whether they are the intended destination.
+This goes on until the actual intended recipient discovers and consumes the packet.
+However, if the sending device determines there is already a message on the carrier, it holds the datagram back for a moment and retries sending it when it senses the carrier is free.
 This approach to sharing its connection medium is referred to as CSMA/CD (Carrier Sense Multiple Access with Collision Detection).

 While IP is the only addressing protocol used by Ethernet, Ethernet networks use two types of data transmission: TCP and UDP.
 Briefly, TCP refers to Transmission Control Protocol, and UDP refers to User Datagram Protocol.
 Contrasting the two, TCP is connection-oriented and first seeks to establish the connection, then transmits the data bi-directionally.
 UDP is simpler and connectionless — it just sends the data without first establishing a connection.
 The combination TCP/IP denotes the Transmission Control Protocol/Internet Protocol, while UDP/IP denotes User-Datagram Protocol/Internet Protocol.
 But for Ethernet, each of these protocols represent larger suites of communication protocols or stacks of protocols that define the details of how data is sent and received through inter-connected Ethernet devices such as: adapters, hubs, switches, gateways, and routers.

-A Static IP Address is as the name implies — static and doesn’t change on the network and is fixed into the device itslef.
-Conversely, a Dynamic IP address is an address temporarily assigned to a network node by another host/service provider on that network each time the node connects and may be subject to change “dynamically” as required.
-Ethernet devices may have the option of being assigned an IP address or have a default IP address already assigned (static assignment), or may be set up to determine their IP address automatically when they connect to a network (dynamic assignment via DHCP).
+A Static IP Address is as the name implies; it is static and doesn’t change on the network, as well as being fixed into the device itself.
+Conversely, a Dynamic IP address is an address temporarily assigned to a network node by another host/service provider on that network, each time the node connects.
+It may be subject to change “dynamically,” as required.
+Ethernet devices may have the option of either being assigned an IP address, or have a default IP address already assigned (static assignment).
+Or it may be set up to determine their IP address automatically when they connect to a network (dynamic assignment via DHCP).

-With Ethernet, the Transmission Control Protocol complements the Internet Protocol as one of the two main protocols used on the internet.
-While network IP deals with addressing the nodes, TCP is the method used to manage the data transfer between nodes and provides the following service:
+With Ethernet, the Transmission Control Protocol (TCP) complements the Internet Protocol as one of the two main protocols used on the internet.
+Contrary to network IP, TCP is the method used to manage the data transfer between nodes.
+TCP provides the following services:

-- TCP establishes a connection before transferring data between local hosts/clients/servers using a three-way handshake with each node exchanging SYNch and ACKnowledgment packets to synchronize sequence numbers and setup data transfer before actual data communication begins.
+- Establish a connection before transferring data between local hosts/clients/servers using a three-way handshake with each node; exchanging SYNch and ACKnowledgment packets to synchronize sequence numbers and setup data transfer before actual data communication begins

-- TCP manages large data transfers by splitting a continuous data stream (many bytes of information) into separate IP-framed segments.
+- Manage large data transfers by splitting a continuous data stream (many bytes of information) into separate IP-framed segments

-- TCP also manages message flow control by pre-specifying the number of bytes that may be sent before additional permission is required.
+- Manages message flow control by pre-specifying the number of bytes that may be sent before additional permission is required

-- TCP will multiplex messages to many recipients using port numbers to specify different destinations.
+- Multiplex messages to many recipients using port numbers to specify different destinations

-- TCP essentially increases reliability of the data transfer by assigning sequence numbers to data bytes and by using special flags to trigger other services.
 Sequence numbers help TCP assemble data in the correct order, discern duplicate data, and recover damaged or lost data bytes.
-For example, a sending TCP requires acknowledgment from a receiving TCP, and if not received within a timeout perios, it causes the data to be sent again, helping to ensure its eventual delivery.
+For example, a sending TCP requires acknowledgment from a receiving TCP, and if not received within a timeout period, it causes the data to be sent again, helping to ensure its eventual delivery.

-UDP provides an alternative transmission protocol to TCP and is generally used to send shorter messages without first establishing a connection between nodes.
+User-Datagram Protocol (UDP) provides an alternative transmission protocol to TCP.
+It is generally used to send shorter messages without first establishing a connection between nodes.
 In this way, it is less reliable than TCP, but quicker for sending data.
 A UDP message is limited to 1500-20 (IPv4 Header)- 8 (UDP Header) or 1472 bytes maximum.

-While network routers/gateways use logically assigned 32-bit IP addresses and subnet masks to determine network destinations, a second unique hard-coded number inside every LAN device is called the MAC address (Media Access Control or MAChine address).
-While an IP address is logically assigned by the network IP and can change, the MAC address is a unique 48-bit (6-byte) number fixed into the device hardware and often expressed as 6 hexadecimal numbers separated by colons, like 00:01:07:B7:EB:6F.
+Network routers/gateways use logically assigned 32-bit IP addresses and subnet masks to determine network destinations.
+However, there is a second unique hard-coded number inside every LAN device is called the MAC address.
+(Media Access Control or MAChine address.)
+An IP address is logically assigned by the network IP and can change.
+In contrast, the MAC address is a unique 48-bit (6-byte) number fixed into the device hardware.
+It is often expressed as 6 hexadecimal numbers separated by colons; i.e. 00:01:07:B7:EB:6F.

 The first three bytes of a MAC address identify the manufacturer of the device.
-Ethernet devices broadcast MAC addresses continuously on a network to let other devices know where to send/return a frame or packet.
-The router keeps track of where specific devices are located on its subnet by maintaining a list of MAC addresses associated with its LAN IP addresses, and it is the MAC address that allows a message to be delivered right to the device when the device location or logical IP address has changed.
+Ethernet devices broadcast MAC addresses continuously on a network.
+This lets other devices know where to send/return a frame or packet.
+The router keeps track of where specific devices are located on its subnet by maintaining a list of MAC addresses associated with its LAN IP addresses.
+It is the MAC address that allows a message to be delivered directly to the device, when the device location or logical IP address has changed.